pdefusco/CAI_Rapids_Articles/dask-cuda/README.md

 ### Recommendations

-* The Dask Cuda Scheduler and Workers run in separate pods.
-Therefore, when launching the CAI Session for installing requirements and running the code above, a GPU is not required.
-However, a higher than usual amount of memory is recommended for installing RAPIDS dependencies as these can take a few minutes to install in your environments.

 * This article was written in December 2025.
 Use the [RAPIDS selector tool at this site](https://docs.rapids.ai/install/) to locate the right version of CUDA for your environment and update the ```install_requirements.py``` script accordingly.

 * When you deploy a CAI Session with a GPU, a GPU node rather than a CPU node is deployed.
 These typically come with higher than usual memory  resources.
-Therefore, feel free to request large amounts of memory when instantiating the Dask Cuda cluster object, especially if you are the only Workspace user.
+Therefore, feel free to request large amounts of memory when instantiating the Dask Cuda cluster Python object, especially if you are the only Workspace user.

 * The source code for the cmlextensions package can be found on [github](https://github.com/cloudera/cmlextensions).
 For customizations, you're welcome to fork or directly load the source code in your environment.